fp7mplane/protocol-ri/doc/protocol-spec.md

   - __Client-initiated__ in which clients connect directly to components at known, stable, routable URLs.
 Client-initiated workflows are intended for use between clients and supervisors, for access to repositories, and for access to probes embedded within a network infrastructure.

   - __Component-initiated__ in which components initiate connections to clients.
-Component-initiated workflows are intended for use between components without stable routable addresses and supervisors, e.g. for small probes on embedded devices, mobile devices, or software probes embedded in browsers on personal computers.
+Component-initiated workflows are intended for use between components without stable routable addresses and supervisors, e.g. for small probes on embedded devices, mobile devices, or software probes embedded in browsers on personal computers behind network-address translators (NATs) or firewalls which prevent a client from establishing a connection to them.

   - __Indirect export__ in which one component is directed to send results to another component using an external protocol, generally from a probe to a repository or between repositories.
 Since the mPlane Result message is not particularly well-suited to the bulk transfer of high-volume results, this workflow is intended to be the primary method for moving large amounts of data from probes to repositories.